9 Cyber Monday Beauty Deals That Are too Good to Pass Up

 The Deal: On Cyber Monday take 40% off nail and gifts.

-Our Pick: Butter London New!
+BUY IT: Butter London New!
 Delightful Darlings,

 $36 $21.60